6 Things I Wish I Knew When I Managed an Employee App

 - Mojo (free and paid templates on iOS and Android)

-- Adobe Spark (mostly free but with some features that you have to pay for)
+- Adobe Creative Cloud Express (mostly free but with some features that you have to pay for)

 PRO TIP: If you don’t have access to Microsoft PowerPoint or Word, you can create docs on Google Slides or Google Docs and export them to any format that you need!